Provessor/Menlo-Powerline_Patched/README.md

 ```
 **NB:** Not all of these will be necessary on all systems

-I do not know the process for vim powerline, however, it will be similar and the symbols should be the same.
+I do not know if any of the symbols are missing for vim powerline, if they are, please let me know and I will add the fix here.